ByeNow12/CPSC233GroupProject/README.md

 Compiling Instructions:
 1. Download the classes under the master branch in a zip file and place it in your chosen directory
+2. Download all the png images in the master class
-2. Navigate to the chosen directory
+3. Navigate to the chosen directory
-3. Ensure all the required classes are in the chosen directory
+4. Ensure all the required classes are in the chosen directory
-4. Compile the file(s) using the command javac GUIGame.java
+5. Compile the file(s) using the command javac GUIGame.java

 Run Instructions:
 1. Run the program using the command java GUIGame